TKMASTERPYBAT/TKMASTERPYBAT/README.md

 HI, im TKMASTER

-i am sort of a beginner programmer.
+I am a programmer.

-I do python and kali linux stuff init.
+I like to hack things.